mdppml/FHAUC/README.md

     cd build
     ```

-2. Run the project by executing the generated binary `FHEAUC`:
+2. Run the project by executing the generated binary `FHAUC`:
     ```bash
-    ./FHEAUC
+    ./FHAUC
     ```

     This will run the current experiment, which starts from the `src/main.cpp` file.